Warsaw for Free

 Take a free guided walk

 Do you want to learn about the most important places in Warsaw?
-Take part in free themed walks with a local guide organised by Orange Umbrella Free Tour.
+Take part in free themed walks with a local guide organised by Orange Umbrella Free Tour or Free Walkative.
 It is an ideal opportunity to learn many lesser known facts about the capital, as well as to meet other tourists from around the world!

 Go skating on an ice rink

 There are several free ice rinks waiting for skating fans in winter in Warsaw.
-The most popular of them can be found at the Palace of Culture and Science, on the Old Town square and on Europejski square.
+The most popular of them can be found at the Palace of Culture and Science and on the Old Town Square.
 Get ready for lots of fun!
 More…

 Feel like You’re in a fairy-tale land thanks to the illuminations